 Q: Why is ME-PRO important?

 A: Two words: sustainability and nutritional quality.
 In the big picture, the world’s demand for protein used in human and animal diets is dramatically expanding.
 Aquaculture is a key sector of agribusiness that is anticipated to fill the needs of this demand.
-However, fish farming has been reliant on fish meals that derived from oil-rich fish species that are harvested from the oceans as a major component of feed for growing farmed fish.
+However, fish farming has been reliant on fish meals derived from oil-rich fish species that are harvested from the oceans as a major component of feed for growing farmed fish.
 This practice is no longer sustainable and ME-PRO meets the needs of aquafeeds manufacturers in that it is made from renewable, traceable and sustainable soybean protein.

 The consistent quality, protein content, and sustainability of ME-PRO sets our non-GMO ingredient apart from any other high quality protein source currently available for aqua feed, including fish meal!
 ME-PRO is produced to a minimum standard of 70% protein that is highly palatable and digestible by fish.
 Click here for a little clip of video that proves the point.

 To add one more point on ME-PRO’s quality and purpose, it needs to be stated that it has been developed, tested and proven to dramatically reduce the phosphorus content of discharge water from pond-based commercial fish culture operations.
 As adherence to water quality standards is part of fish farming’s commitment to environmental stewardship and sustainability, ME-PRO’s positive effect on water use and its quality can’t be overstated.

 Q: Is ME-PRO expensive to use in feed?